yarhtut/Zealandia_Android/README.md

 # Zelandia_PHP_Slim_Api

 ##Team
-Yar Thet Pan Kyaw Htut(Developer) and Leon Ngatai (BA).                       --Academic supervisor: Dr Brenda Lloyd
+Yar Thet Pan Kyaw Htut(Developer) and Leon Ngatai (BA).

 Total 16 weeks long project but actual coding part was only 11 weeks.

+This projects had been given to Whitireia for 3 semesters but Yar Htut and Leon Ngatai did not used any of the previous code or design.

 #Background